Experiential Learning Depot

 Free PBL tool kit for going gradeless.

-Those that were at the top of their class, the “overachievers”, felt a lot of pressure to perform well ALL THE TIME.
+Those who were at the top of their class, the “overachievers”, felt a lot of pressure to perform well ALL THE TIME.
 When they’d falter, which is human nature, they would crumble rather than look at the failure or mistake as a learning opportunity.

 I taught at a gradeless experiential high school for ten years.
 What I experienced there was a culture of love for learning, respect for and support for one another, and pride in work.